IS UGANDA SAFE | IS IT SAFE TO GO TO UGANDA? | IS UGANDA SAFE FOR TOURISTS & BUSINESS TRAVELS?

 Uganda has survived Coronavirus better than several countries around the world.
-However, as you prepare to travel to Uganda, please be aware that COVID-19 has changed several things in our lives, including how you go on a safari.
+However, as you prepare to travel to Uganda, please be aware that COVID-19 has changed several things in our lives, including how you go on African safaris & tours.

 If you are wondering, is Uganda safe to safari during the COVID-19 pandemic period? well, like elsewhere in the world, the are several coronavirus preventative standards, directives, and measures, that you should know before visiting Uganda.
 There are new requirements/Uganda COVID-19 Standard Operating Procedures (Uganda COVID-19 SOPs) for anyone planning to visit Uganda for your safe to travel to Uganda?
 These SOP’s include:-